AgentPeer/IotPeer/flock/README.md

 ## Flocking Traces

-Each X.rar has traces of X birds.
+Each X.rar has traces of X birds, using Lalena'flocking simulator https://www.lalena.com/AI/Flock/.

 * The format of each trace is: